aori-io/aori-sdk-ts/README.md

 ## Initialization

-After installation, use the following import command interact with the SDK:
+After installation, use the following import command interact with the SDK to import the base class `AoriProvider` that will allow you to do many of the base functionalities:

 ```typescript
 import { AoriProvider } from '@aori-io/sdk';